The pros and cons of legalising drugs

 Pro: Ganja is good for business

 In Jamaica, one of the major arguments in favour of decriminalising ganja, as cannabis is known there, was an economic one.
-As well as making possession less dangerous (it will now only result in a fine), the government has now legalised growing for medical purposes.
+As well as making possession less dangerous (it currently only results in a fine), the government has now legalised growing for medical purposes.

 The island hopes for a gold-rush selling the drug to US states which allow its therapeutic use, says the Daily Telegraph.
-(It is already a major exporter to America, illegally.)
-There is also a thriving, but illegal, marijuana tourism industry which will benefit from decriminalisation.
+Even the US State Department acknowledges that Jamaica is the largest Caribbean supplier of marijuana to the United States.